zw87652015/ImageLayoutManager/README.en.md

 | `ImageLayoutManager_version.exe` | Windows | Portable single-file build — no installation needed, but takes 5-10 s to open on every launch while it self-extracts. |
 | `ImageLayoutManager_version.zip` | macOS | App bundle — unzip and move to Applications. |

+Windows builds embed version, publisher, and Apache-2.0 copyright metadata in the installer, GUI executable, and CLI executable.
+Current public Windows binaries may still be unsigned; this is common for small open-source projects, but Windows SmartScreen may show an "Unknown publisher" or security warning.
+Prefer downloads from the official GitHub Releases page and verify checksums when provided.

+Before upgrading an installed Windows build, close ImageLayoutManager and any AI host using MCP (Claude Desktop, Claude Code, Cursor, Windsurf, Cline, etc.).
+Those hosts can keep `imagelayout-cli.exe mcp` running in the background, which locks files under `_internal\PyQt6\` and can make the installer fail with "DeleteFile failed; code 5: Access is denied".

 ## Getting started

 ### Prerequisites